CosmWasm/wasmd/x/wasm/IBC.md

 For mocks, all the Packet Handling and Channel Lifecycle Hooks are routed to some Golang stub handler, but containing the contract address, so we can perform contract-specific actions for each packet.
-In a real setting, we route to the contract that owns the port/channel and call one of it's various entry points.
+In a real setting, we route to the contract that owns the port/channel and call one of its various entry points.

 Please refer to the CosmWasm repo for all